supercollider/supercollider.github.io/development/git-cheat-sheet.md

 ### Pulling from different sources

 With git, it's also possible to pull changes from different clones of the same repository.
 For instance, you might have two or three computers that you use at different times.
-You can synchronize those clones over a local network without touching sourceforge!
+You can synchronize those clones over a local network without touching github!

 The easy way: